 Where is Mandelieu-la-Napoule Beach Walk trail

-Mandelieu-la-Napoule Beach Walk trail
+Mandelieu-la-Napoule Beach Walking trail

 How to get there